Gallicchio-Lab/openmm_sdm_workflow/README.md

 ## Installation

-Use our [OpenMM/SDM Docker image](http://www.compmolbiophysbc.org/research/research-blog/acentosdockerimageforopenmmsdmdevelopment).
+The initial system setup is conducted on our [OpenMM/SDM Docker image](http://www.compmolbiophysbc.org/research/research-blog/acentosdockerimageforopenmmsdmdevelopment).
 It includes all the software necessary for running SDM calculations, including:

 1. Conda 2
 2. OpenMM 7.2 or later